ryanguill/emit/README.md

 #CFML Event Emitter

-The primary goal of this project is to be similar to the event emitter in node.js, although this project might deviate in some ways from its api.
+The primary goal of this project is to be similar to the eventemitter in node.js, although this project might deviate in some ways from its api.
 It also seeks to provide an easy way to create async code in CFML.
 Any event listener can be created as async.

-> Note! this project is in its early days still.
-It has been mostly tested though and I do not expect any more API changes.
-Consider it a release canidate at this point.
+> Note!
+This project is in its early days.
+It has been mostly tested though and I do not expect any API changes.
+Consider it a release candidate at this point.
 Pull requests or issues for code, documentation or tests welcome!

 I aim to support Railo 4+ first, and ACF 10+ secondarily.
 ACF 10 is the first version with anonymous functions and closures that this project depends heavily on.
 I am not interested in tag based pull requests for this project.

 ##Quick Start Guide:

 emit.cfc in the lib folder is all you need.
 Put it anywhere you want.
 Extend emit.cfc with any cfc you want.
 There is no constructor so no need to call an init method.
 Or, if you just need an application wide event manager, just instantiate emit.cfc directly.

 To emit an event from inside of your cfc